Augmented triad: Expressive and dramatic potential

+In J.S.
+Bach’s Magnificat, the composer sets the words “dispersit superbos mente cordis sui” (He hath scattered the proud in the imagination of their hearts) with a powerful chord sequence starting with an augmented triad (F♯–A♯-D) on the word “mente.”
+The passage is made all the more effective by being inititated by a sudden tempo change and a beat’s silence.
+This gives the chord considerable dramatic clout:

+In the opening scene of Wagner’s Götterdämmerung, one of the three Norns conveys her dread and uncertainty about what is going to pass.
+“Sing, sister, wind the rope of fate.”
+The underlying orchestral accompaniment contains ominous augmented chords of “ambiguous tonality.”:

 Tuning

 In just intonation, the interval between two major thirds and an octave, 2:(5:4)2, is 32:25, which is flatter by a septimal kleisma of size 225:224 than the septimal major third with ratio 9:7.
 While septimal meantone temperament tempers out the septimal kleisma, some other temperaments, for example miracle temperament, do so also, and in all of these temperaments the augmented triad may be identified with a circle of two major and one septimal major thirds, making up an octave.